charmed-hpc/slurm-bundles/README.md

 # Omnivector Slurm Distribution Bundles

-A suite of codified operations to assemble, install, deploy, and operate Slurm.
+This suite provides a set of codified operations to assemble, install, deploy, and operate Slurm.

 ## Overview